cancerevo/AmpliconPE/README.md

 ## Usage

-AmpliconPE is a highly-extensible python library packaged with convient command-line scripts to process common amplicon constructs (e.g. TuBa-seq, CLONtracer, Brunello/Brie CRISPRko libraries).
+AmpliconPE is an extensible python library.
+We provide command-line scripts to process common amplicon constructs (e.g. TuBa-seq, CLONtracer, Brunello/Brie CRISPRko libraries).

 Usage is built around a `MasterRead` class, which aligns Paired-End (PE) FASTQ reads to a reference sequence